-If you have Elsa and Anna fans at your house, I have some great Frozen activities for your kids to do at home,!
-You’re going to love this Frozen sensory bin!
+If you have Elsa and Anna fans at your house, you have to check out our Frozen activities for toddlers and preschoolers.
+Today, I’m sharing our Frozen sensory bin!
 It’s so easy to pull together using simple items you already have around your home!

 This activity was a huge hit with the girls, and it was so easy to set up.
 I simply pulled out a few Christmas decorations, and raided my craft room and toy room for all things silver, blue and purple.
 I think I was as excited as the girls were when I presented it to them!